 After graduating from Arts Educational Schools in 2018, Alex James-Hatton joined the cast of Heathers the Musical at The Other Palace before transferring to West End’s Theatre Royal Haymarket in September.
 While in Heathers, Alex was first cover J.D., Ram and Kurt along with being in the ensemble as Beleaguered Geek and also had the chance to record for the Heathers London Cast soundtrack.
 Recently chatting to Alex, we find out about his professional stage debut in Heathers, the West End transfer and being first cover for three roles.

-You graduated from Arts Educational Schools in musical theatre last year, how did you find your time there?
+You graduated from Arts Educational Schools last year, how did you find your time there?

 Amazing.
 The training truly is second to none and they really do mould you into professionals.
 Of course, it comes with a bucketload of blood, sweat and tears but it’s totally worth it.
 The teachers care immensely and though the training is ruthless, it’s enormous fun, I made friends for life and signed with my amazing agent.
 I wouldn’t have changed it for the world.

 What advice would you give young actors starting a musical theatre degree?